-We receive calls frequently from personal injury victims seeking to change attorneys for one reason or another.
-About 99% of the time, the problem involves communication gaps between the personal injury attorney and the client.
+We frequently receive calls from personal injury victims seeking to change attorneys for various reasons.
+About 99% of the time, the problem involves communication gaps between the attorney and the client.

 Attorneys take personal injury cases on a contingency fee basis, meaning they are not paid for their time until the case ends.